lesleyrs/Client3/docs/README.md

 - some buffer sizes used are just arbitrary due there not being a strict limit
 - try catch turned into if (!var) break in load() or goto is used for login error message
 - init() moved to main() as that's emscriptens entrypoint
+- emscripten wasm goes out of sync on lowmem if the tab was unfocused and tinysoundfont isn't running.
+The typescript client uses absolute time to avoid this issue, but since tsf is making it work on highmem it's not very important.
+- dnslookup on web just shows your public ip instead of dns, this is expected and the same applies to the typescript client.
+If dnslookup fails to resolve and welcome screen lags you can set `hide_dns = 1` in config.ini to skip it.
+- on windows we aren't loading system gm.dls but use a similar sf2 soundfont instead

 - networking/midi/login flames run on the same thread
 - synchronized is unused and there's no run() function in client.c